orbeon/orbeon-forms-doc/Form-Runner-:-Persistence-:-Flat-View.md

 ## Availability

-This feature is available for Oracle since 4.0, and DB2 since 4.7.
+Creating flat views on publish is available for Oracle since 4.0, and for DB2 since 4.7.

 ## Property to enable